KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/docs/ws3-loops/2loops.md

    ```javascript
 brainSkills.forEach( function(element) {});
    ```
+   {% hint style="info" %}
+In JavaScript, you can declare **functions** and **function expressions**.
+Function declarations use the syntax `function myFunction(){}` while function expressions use the syntax `const myFunction = function(){};`.
+In a function expression, you are assigning the function to a variable.
+This makes it easier to pass functions as parameters.
+We have been using **function expressions**.

+Additionally, JavaScript functions can be named or anonymous.
+The function declaration inside the `forEach` is an example of an anonymous function.

+Check out the references in this section to read more about functions.
+   {% endhint %}

 1. Place your cursor between the opening and closing curly brace and press `Enter`.
 Type `console.log(element);` to log the element parameter to the console.